Capillary/ecom-api-document/source/includes/_shoppingList.md

 Parameter | Type | Description
 --------- | ---- | -----------
-UserGroupId | int | Unique user group id associated to the product group.
-One group can have only one type of item.
-For example, in a group you can either have only pizzas, drinks, appetizers or deserts
-AllowUserToAddItems | boolean | Whether the user is allowed to add items to cart DisplayinMyAccount | boolean |
-CreatedBy | |
-RefCode | string | Unique reference code of the current shopping list
+UserGroupId | int | Unique user group id associated to the user AllowUserToAddItems | boolean | Whether the user is allowed to add products to the shopping lsit DisplayinMyAccount | boolean | Whether the shopping list is shown to the end-user CreatedBy | int | The value is `1` for the created the shopping list and `0` for merchant has created the shopping list RefCode | string | Unique reference code of the specific shopping list